EdelweissFE/EdelweissFE/doc/source/documentation/keywords.rst

       - ``string``
       - key=value pairs for exporting of figures and axes

-``*fieldoutput`` : define fieldoutput, which is used by outputmanagers
+.. list-table:: ``*fieldoutput`` : define fieldoutput, which is used by outputmanagers

-.. list-table:: Options
+    :width: 100%
     :widths: 25 25 40
     :header-rows: 1